What’s everyone’s favorite thing about it?

 Are monarchic/aristocratic societies any less vulnerable to foreign attacks, invasions, and civil disputes?
 Of course not.
 But there is consistency.
 You may not get what you “want”, but you at least know what you’re going to get most of the time.
 Monarchs, unlike deciders within the 1% in democracies, genuinely must in fact appeal to “the people”.
 Because if they don’t, they will be overthrown.

-Central deciding figures within democracies, however (mostly financial), have no need and are in fact disincentivized from appealing to any honest, hard-working people.
+Central deciding figures within democracies, however (mostly financial and international), have no need and are in fact disincentivized from appealing to any honest, hard-working people here in the US.
 Because those people want what’s reasonable.
-For you to share.
-But there comes a point when you have so much money, that on top of getting greedy and changing yourself, everyone’s perception of you changes wildly and you suddenly find a bunch of friends you never knew you had.
-They get greedy themselves and when you don’t cover this month’s rent for them (cause it’s like “nothing” for you), you suddenly find a bunch enemies you used to consider friends.
+For them to share.
+But there comes a point when one has so much money, that on top of getting greedy and changing themselves, everyone’s perception of them changes wildly and they suddenly find a bunch of friends they never knew they had.
+They get greedy themselves and when you don’t cover this month’s rent for them (cause it’s like “nothing” for you), you suddenly find a bunch of enemies you used to consider friends.
 You see what’s going on here?
+It’s an inherently divisive system.

 and the Pursuit of “Happiness”